kerimdemir9/Cs408_Socket_Project/README.md

 SuDiscord as a term project for Computer Networks class.
-Client written in js, server in C#.
 Communication is done via Sockets.